Back

 Convert

 Transform data into a different format or style.
-E.g. video or image to text
+E.g. video or image to text.

 Define the end to end AI workflow

-For example, if your use case was automating public consultation analysis then your end to end workflow and components might look like this:
+For example, if your use case was automating public consultation analysis, then your end-to-end workflow and components might look like this:

 Step1